chungchung2017/ProgrammingAssignment2/README.md

 #be looked up in the cache rather than recomputed.
 In this Programming Assignment will take advantage of the scoping rules of
 #the R language and how they can be manipulated to preserve state inside of an R object

-#We were given the hints which were "makeVector" and "cachemean"
-#The best way to approach it was adjusting the given function
+#We were given the hints which were "makeVector" and "cachemean".
+The best way of approaching was adjusting the given information.

 makeCacheMatrix <- function(x = matrix()) {